-Bayan may refer to town or city with which Filipinos associate themselves.
+Bayan may refer to a town or city with which Filipinos associate themselves.
 A town is a bayan.
 It may also refer to cities because Filipinos do not really distinguish between towns and cities.
 Politicians care more about that, not the common folks.

-Bayan may also means the whole Philippines.
+Bayan may also mean the whole Philippines.